 An Informative Guide to HPC Cloud: Benefits, Tools, and Trends Explained Clearly

-High‑Performance Computing (HPC) refers to the use of supercomputers or clustered computing methods to execute advanced calculations and large-scale data processing at high speed.
-HPC Cloud brings these capabilities to the cloud—allowing users to access powerful computing resources via the internet, provided by cloud service providers like AWS, Google Cloud, Microsoft Azure, and others
+High-Performance Computing (HPC) refers to the use of supercomputers or clustered computing systems to carry out advanced calculations and large-scale data processing at high speed.
+Traditionally, HPC required large physical infrastructure, which limited access to universities, research institutes, or government agencies.

 -